selvesandev/docker-fund/README.md

 4) The docker image's name should be the repositories name `docker tag old_name selvesan/node-app`.
 Here we are renaming the already available image.
 5) `docker login` to login from the terminal
 6) Finally `docker push selvesan/node-app`
+7) `docker pull selvesan/node-app` to pull the docker image.
+Run the same pull command to update the docker image.

+## Managing Data/Volumes in Images and Container
+...